 Malted Granola Clusters

-I Particularly loved these Malted Granola Clusters in my Banoffee Protein Pie Yoghurt, but they are equally good with milk and fruit and just snack right from the jar.
+I particularly loved these Malted Granola Clusters in my Banoffee Protein Pie Yoghurt, but they are equally good with milk and fruit and just snack right from the jar.
 I can rarely resist grabbing some, when they are anywhere in sight.

-For more healthy breakfast ideas check out my super fluffy and delicious Sourdough Protein Pancakes with Wholewheat.
+My super fluffy and delicious Sourdough Protein Pancakes with Wholewheat.

 Now I’d love to hear from you in the comments!